Antenna Performance: Height, Ground Loss, and Resonance

 - Height relation: Aim for ≥ 0.2–0.25 λ for efficient radiation and stable impedance.

-- Ground-loss sensitivity: High, especially when strung low over average soil.
+- Ground-loss sensitivity: High, especially when current maxima are close to average or poor soil.

-- Pattern impact: Low installs favor NVIS; DX low-angle energy is reduced.
+- Pattern impact: Low installs favor NVIS on lower bands; DX low-angle energy is reduced.

 Verticals (¼-Wave)